 Once you know your credit score, you can find the right card for you based on their credit score requirements.
 You can sort credit cards into two main types:

-- Secured/Student Cards: These cards require a low credit score.
+- Secured Cards: These cards require a low credit score.
 Sometimes they may not even need one.
-However, they will require a security deposit, and they also offer lower credit limits, meaning you can't spend as much with an unsecured or student card.
+However, they will require a security deposit, and they may also offer lower credit limits, meaning you can't spend as much with an unsecured card.

 - Unsecured Rewards Cards: These credit cards require a moderate to high credit score, and some may charge annual membership fees.
-Depending on the rewards card, you could receive discounts for retail stores, airline travel, or cash back.
+Depending on the rewards card, you could receive points, miles, or cash back.
 You can view the rewards cards available from Citi here.

 3. See if you are pre-approved